doupalovakris/ghc/README.md

 ### Deployment

-Upload everything in `/dist/` folder to the server.
+Uploads everything in `/dist/` folder to the server.

 #### Surge.sh

-You can use [surge.sh](https://surge.sh) free service for that.
+I used [surge.sh](https://surge.sh) free service for that.

 1. Install surge client `npm install --global surge`.
 1. Run `surge` manually once in `/dist`: you will create an account with surge.sh.
-1. Set your own domain in `gulpfile.js` (replace `https://my-first-website.surge.sh`).
 1. From now on run `npm run deploy` whenever you want to publish a new version.

 If you want multiple people to be able to deploy to the same domain, run `surge --add mail.your.collaborator.used.to.register.with.surge@example.com` for each.